Email best practices for condo board members

 Keep it short – make your point quickly and use short sentences that read well.

-Refrain from using humor – remember that no two senses of humor are alike; what you find funny is not necessarily funny to the recipient.
+Refrain from using humour – remember that no two senses of humour are alike; what you find funny is not necessarily funny to the recipient.